tacticalmelonfarmer/handlebars/README.md

 to be a positive integer literal that you would prefer.

 ##### Note: be careful when using `conect_bind` or `connect_bind_member` methods, as the stored callable will take up more stack space

+## Documentation
+in the **docs** folder in the root of this repository, i wrote a little guide on how to use this library